 I want to have a text tattoo, how should I choose the style/font?

+There are a few things you can consider when choosing a text tattoo.
 My recommendation is to listen to yourself and your gut feeling first and foremost.
 Write the text you have in mind and try out different fonts.
 I normally advice you to think that the more compact or detailed/swirling the font is, the more size it needs.
 This is to prevent it to blur and float all together in a few years.
 If you are uncertain, feel free to consult me.

 I can recommend these sites for your text tattoo: